This post may contain affiliate links.

 - Seasoning: I add Italian seasoning, along with some sea salt and black pepper flavor the olive oil.

-- Cheese: I like to use Parmesan cheese to flavor the cauliflower as it has great robust flavor.
+- Cheese: Parmesan cheese flavors the cauliflower as it has great robust flavor.

-- Fresh Herbs: I like to garnish the cauliflower with some freshly chopped parsley, you could also use fresh basil, cilantro, dill or thyme leaves.
+- Fresh Herbs: garnish the cauliflower with some freshly chopped parsley, you could also use fresh basil, cilantro, dill or thyme leaves.

 Recipe Variations